sasimpson/blog/content/posts/2019-02-06_using_hugo_with_gcp_storage_and_circleci.md

 date: 2019-02-06T13:45:59-08:00
 ---

-I have been using a combination of Hugo+GitHub+Wercker+CloudFiles to compose, store, build, and host my blog for a while.
+I have been usinag a combination of Hugo+GitHub+Wercker+CloudFiles to compose, store, build, and host my blog for a while.
 Recently, my wercker integration broke and wercker was also purchased by Oracle.
 I have been pretty familiar with CircleCI for a while now, so I decided to give that a try for this process.
 I also no longer (2 years) work for Rackspace, so I decided to move my blog to Google Cloud Platform's Storage service and use it for my static hosting needs.

 I was using another image for doing hugo builds on wercker, but it hadn't been updated, so I build my own, [here](https://github.com/sasimpson/hugo), which is a pretty simple dockerfile.